-- In February, course request forms and course guides are distributed to all students. - Students and parents are encouraged to attend the annual Scheduling Night in February to discuss course selection with teachers. - Students complete course request forms and turn in to the guidance office by deadline. - In May, students are given schedules for the following year. - All necessary changes due to failures will be made after the end of the school year.
+- In March, course request forms and course guides are distributed to all students. - Students complete course request forms and turn in to the guidance office by deadline. - In May, students are given schedules for the following year. - All necessary changes due to failures will be made after the end of the school year.